esmero/archipelago-documentation/docs/embargo.md

 ### Option 3: Global IP Range Bypass Mode

 The third Embargo option you have is to define a 'Global IP Range Bypass Mode' to select one of three modes to determine the order preference for global versus granular Embargo bypasses.
 These distinct modes only affect already embargoed ADOs with "Embargo bypass by IP" values defined.
-It is recommended to use test ADOs to ensure you have configured the correct combination of embargo settings before using any of these modes for production ADOs.

 The three Global IP Range Bypass Modes are: